therealdhruv/First-Website/README.md

 Super basic static website with basic details about myself.

- Abhishek and Sahil had given the juniors the task to make a webPage about ourselves in the blockchain domain of VinnovateIT
+ This was the first task given to all the members of the blockchain team at VinnovateIT

 `click on the link`